VernonKoh/CNAD-Assignment-2/Readme.md

 - **Assessment Service**: Handles the fall risk self-assessment questionnaire and scoring logic.
 Users answer a set of questions to evaluate their fall risk level.
 - **Game Service**: Provides a cognitive training game (Memory Card Matching) to improve mental agility.
 Tracks game progress and performance.
 - **Chatbot Service (LionBee API)**: A RESTful chatbot service that provides interactive support using speech-to-text technology.
 Supports four languages: English, Chinese, Malay, and Tamil.
-- **Video Analysis Service**: Uses AI-driven motion tracking to analyze walking patterns and detect fall risks.
+- **Video Analysis Service & Posture Anlysis**: Uses AI-driven motion tracking to analyze walking patterns and detect fall risks.
 Processes video data for movement stability assessment.

 **Benefits of Service Decomposition**:
 - **Scalability**: Each service can be scaled independently.
 For example, the **Video Analysis Service** can be scaled separately to handle higher computational demands.